Erty-Gamedev/multi-entity-report/README.md

 CLI tool for performing 'entity report'-like search on all GoldSrc maps in a Steam directory.

-Output is a list of BSP files containing the entities matching the search query.<br>
+Output is a list of BSP files containing the entities matching the search queries.<br>
-Each BSP will have its own list of the matching entities by their classnames, index in the entity lump, and targetname if it has one.
+Each BSP will have its own list of the matching entities by their classnames, index in the entity lump, targetname if it has one, and which keys/values that matched the queries.

 ## Usage